Goldshell HS6 vs Goldshell HS6 SE

 Frequently Asked Questions

-Is the Goldshell HS6 or Goldshell HS6 SE more profitable?
+Which makes more money, the Goldshell HS6 or the Goldshell HS6 SE?

-At the current BTC price and a $0.10/kWh electricity rate, the Goldshell HS6 is more profitable at $-7.66/day compared to $-8.04/day for the Goldshell HS6 SE.
+At the current BTC price and a $0.10/kWh electricity rate, the Goldshell HS6 is more profitable at $-7.65/day compared to $-8.03/day for the Goldshell HS6 SE.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.

 Both miners have similar noise levels.
 Check the specs table above for exact decibel readings.